CheapSharkTank/weather-icons/README.md

           <div class="text-transparent cloud cloud_sm at_back"><i class="fa-solid fa-cloud"></i></div>
         </div>

-        # this is the code for "Partyl Cloudy" Icon
+        # this is the code for "Partly Cloudy" Icon

     -- You can also modify the design by tweaking the style.css file